 The Ling App is a fantastic mobile application guaranteed to support your language learning adventure by providing distinct courses developed by real native speakers.
 It features full gamified content to ensure that learning will not be boring and will even challenge you to level up much faster!

 And the best part of it all?
 It is available for free!
-Once you downloaded it into your device, you can get instant access to the language courses, amazing translation service from within the app, and practice using its dedicated chatbot ideal for strengthening language acquisition!
+Once you downloaded it to your device, you can get instant access to the language courses, amazing translation service from within the app, and practice using its dedicated chatbot ideal for strengthening language acquisition!

 On the flip side, if you are someone who is interested in starting your journey in the Philippine language through phrases right away, then downloading Simply Learn is your best option.
 This application can be used along with Ling App but is perfect on its own since it comes with a compilation/dictionary of top Filipino phrases used in everyday interactions.
 If you are on a search for phrases to use for casual discourse, emergencies, or for asking directions, this app got your back!